Carite State Forest: Camping and picnic areas

 The DRNA offices are open Monday to Friday from 7 a.m. to 3:30 p.m.
 The recreation areas are open from about 9 a.m. to 5 p.m.
 Most of the areas designated for camping and picnics are located uphill from Guavate in Cayey (in the past, the forest has also been referred to as the Guavate Forest) close to the famous lechoneras.
 The picnic area close to the Guavate lechoneras have not been opened after being destroyed by Hurricane Maria and the only maintained picnic area is located in the Charco Azul section of the forest.
 As of 2020, camping areas have not yet reopened after the destruction caused by the hurricane.

 Charco Azul

 Charco Azul (Spanish for blue pool), located in the municipality of Patillas, is one of the main highlights of the state forest.
 This is a clear, blue-colored natural pool formed by the Charco Azul river falls, which flow into the Patillas River.
-The area, located along PR-184, offers sites for picnics, camping and showers and restrooms for people who wish to swim in it.
+The area, located along PR-184, offers sites for picnics, camping, showers, and restrooms for people who wish to swim in it.